 Sun City - Sun City, AZ

-Sun City Overview
+Sun City Real Estate Agent

 Sun City Arizona was not only the first 55+ community in Arizona, but also the first in the country.
 Del Webb started Sun City Arizona in 1960 and it now has over 28,000 homes, eight golf courses, and countless amenities and social clubs.
 Del Webb's Sun City is renowned for its incredible home values, low property taxes, and minimal association fees.
 Homes in Sun City feature a variety of styles and interior designs making it ideal for buyers looking for plenty of choices.